LocalCoinSwap/substrate-utils/README.md

  - Python 3.8.1 (preferred)

-It is suggested to use a [`pyenv`](https://github.com/pyenv/pyenv-virtualenv) to easily manage python versions.
+We suggest using [`pyenv`](https://github.com/pyenv/pyenv-virtualenv) to easily manage python versions.
 Some of the following commands use `pyenv`.
 Use [pyenv-installer](https://github.com/pyenv/pyenv-installer) for easy installation.
 Then add pyenv-virtualenv plugin to it.

 ### Configure local development setup